Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/README.md

 - Remember that Beautiful Jekyll is built on top of Jekyll.
 This means that reading through the [Jekyll documentation](https://jekyllrb.com/) will introduce you to many more features that you might find useful!

-# Getting help

-Visit the [FAQ page](https://beautifuljekyll.com/faq) for answers to commonly asked questions.

-**If you choose to [become a sponsor](https://beautifuljekyll.com/plans/), you'll have access to my [office hours](https://beautifuljekyll.com/officehours/) where you can ask for help.** You can also use the [Discussions](https://github.com/daattali/beautiful-jekyll/discussions) area to try and get help from the community.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Evolutionary-Intelligence.DistributedEvolutionaryComputation):
 A summary of total number of visitors for [Evolutionary-Intelligence.github.io](https://evolutionary-intelligence.github.io/)